-Mediation is a rapidly growing alternative to the old fashioned, adversarial approach to divorce.
+Mediation is now an established alternative to the old fashioned, adversarial approach to divorce.
 Instead of two lawyers fighting it out in a courtroom, you and your spouse work with a mediator toward a negotiated settlement in a private and comfortable office.
 Even those couples who enter into the process with a considerable amount of animosity and tension between them, find they can participate in mutually beneficial divorce mediation.

 A divorce can be the most stressful event of your life.
-Perhaps you and your spouse do not agree on what is best for your children, whether one of you will keep the marital home and how much support or alimony should be paid, if any.
+Perhaps you and your spouse do not agree on what is best for your children, whether one of you will keep the marital home and how much child support or alimony should be paid by one of you to the other.
 Even in the most contentious cases, mediation can be the answer.

 The Mediation Process is completed in much less time than a contested courtroom divorce.
 Participating couples are often able to reach a conclusion in just a few sessions.
 And because the process does not drag on, and because there is no need for multiple court appearances, the cost can be as much as seventy percent less than a traditional divorce.
 In our experience, most cases can be negotiated in three to four sessions, each lasting about ninety minutes, at a total cost of about $5,000.

 A key advantage to mediation is that it is completely confidential provided that the mediator has the requisite qualifications.
-Both Attorney Galat and Attorney Quinn possess these qualifications so that, if your mediation breaks down, you can be assured that none of the information they learn will be shared with third-parties or the court.
+We do.
+Therefore, if your mediation breaks down, you can be assured that none of the information disclosed during the process will be shared with third-parties or the court.
 Other important aspects of mediation are that it is completely voluntary and can be terminated by either or both parties at any time.

 The Mediation Process